About Us

 Undergraduate Financial Aid

 Each summer, CLAS awards grants to a small number of undergraduates to complete internships in Latin America.
 Applications include a proposal, academic transcript, and letters of recommendation.
 Students from any department are eligible to apply.
-See Funding section in the Center for Latin American Studies website.
+See Funding for Undergraduate Students on our website for more information.

 Graduate Financial Aid

-The Center for Latin American Studies provides several graduate fellowships as well as limited course assistantships with the Tinker Visiting Professors.
-US and international M.A. applicants who wish to be considered for financial aid during the admissions review process can simply indicate this when prompted on the online application.
+CLAS provides fellowships, travel and field research grants, and course assistantships with the Tinker Visiting Professors to graduate students.
+Master’s applicants who wish to be considered for financial aid during the admissions review process can simply indicate this when prompted on the online application.
+See Funding for Graduate Students and Master’s Financial Aid pages for more information.

-CLAS takes a broad approach to evaluating applications for admission.
-As important as grades are the applicant's essay, letters of recommendation, academic writing sample, and the experiences and goals conveyed through the personal statement and resume/CV.
+CLAS takes a holistic approach to evaluating applications for admission.
+We consider all aspects of the application, including the applicant’s transcripts, letters of recommendation, academic writing sample, and the experiences and goals conveyed through the personal statement and resume/CV.
+We welcome graduate applications from individuals with a broad range of life experiences, perspectives, and backgrounds who would contribute to our community of scholars.
+See How to Apply for more information, including application requirements.

 Coterminal Master's Degrees in Latin American Studies